-Note: On Windows, all executable files must have a non-null file-type .
+Note: On Windows, all executable files must have a non-null file-type.
 This is why "TPLDIR:QAISHELL" executable cannot be used on Windows, but "TPLDIR:qaishell.pl" can.
 Where TPLDIR is the directory that contains the files in the tpl or tpl6 directories in the seperate documentation/ example problem installer.
 On Windows, it may be necessary to define "CMD.EXE" as the processor for certain ".EXE" files.
 This can be done with "ishellext=exe=cmd" Up to twenty associations can be defined.
 This keyword may also be set with the MSC_ISHELLEXT environment variable.
 The environment variable overrides the RC files; the command line overrides the environment variable.
-Example: prod_ver nastran example ishellext=tcl=wish,sh=ksh This example will add one association and replace another.
-If the ISHELL pr name exists with the file type ".tcl", the wish executable will be used; if the IS program name exists with the file type ".sh", the ksh executable will be used neither processor specification included a pathname component, the system will be searched for the executables. ishellpath ishellpath= value:value: ishellpath= value;value; Default: See text.
+Example: prod_ver n ishellex astran example t=tcl=wish,sh=ksh This example will add one association and replace another.
+If the ISHELL program name exists with the file type ".tcl", the wish executable will be used; if the ISHELL program name exists with the file type ".sh", the ksh executable will be used.
+Since neither processor specification included a pathname component, the system PATH will be searched for the executables. ishellpath ishellpath= value:value: ishellpath= value;value; Default: See text.
 Defines a list of directories to search for the ISHELL program if a suitable ISHELL program doesn't exist in the current working directory.
 If this list is exhausted before finding a suitable ISHELL program, the standard PATH is searched.
 Multiple paths are specified in the standard manner, that is "ishellpath=/ dir1 :/ dir2 :" on LINUX and "ishellpath=\ dir1 ;\ dir2 ;" on Windows.
 If you have not set a value for "ishellpath", the value will be set to the directory containing the input data file, this automatically handles the common case where the ISHELL program is located in the same directory as the input data file referencing it.
-This keyword may also be set with t The environment variable overrides environment variable.
+This keyword may also be set with the MSC_ISHELLPATH environment variable.
+The environment variable overrides the RC files; the command line overrides the environment variable.